Beer in North Korea: Steam beer

 There is a North Korean variety of steam beer, an originally American-style of beer brewed in higher than normal temperatures.
-The North Korean equivalent came about through necessity.
-Frequent power outages made it impossible to maintain a constant low temperature for brewing.
+The North Korean equivalent came about through necessity, as frequent power outages made it impossible to maintain a constant low temperature for brewing.
 North Korean steam beers are brewed with lager yeast, but for the same reason of unreliable refrigeration, ales are also well-liked.
 North Korean steam beers are so ubiquitous that it can be said that "the average beer is a steam beer".
-Since rice — a staple in Asian beers — is reserved for food, and barley is not generally used in Korean cooking, there is ample barley to be used in brewing, up to the point of all-barley beers.
+Since rice—a staple in Asian beer—is reserved for food, and barley is not generally used in Korean cooking, there is ample barley to be used in brewing, up to the point of all-barley beers.
 As a result, beers are darker, fuller and maltier, which is considered a perk over other Asian beers.
 Necessities have forced North Koreans to make, according to one writer, "more interesting beers than most other countries of the world".

 Quality

 North Korean beers have low hop content due to taste preferences.
-North Korean breweries have an abundance of fresh water.
-Due to the underdevelopment of North Korea's industries, there are no pollution problems with the water.
+North Korean breweries have an abundance of fresh water, and due to the underdevelopment of North Korea's industries, the water used is largely free of pollutants and impurities.
 Other ingredients are imported.

 North Korean beer, in general, is "relatively good", and tends not to be as light as its South Korean counterparts, whose reputation is of blandness and low quality.
 The British business weekly The Economist caused an uproar in South Korea when it declared in 2012 that "brewing remains just about the only useful activity at which North Korea beats the South."
 The article and the success of North Korean microbreweries prompted the South Korean beer industry to reform, including changing the alcohol law to allow microbrewing.